Los Angeles Coronavirus Information

 It is necessary to follow governmental restrictions and minimize your social interactions to prevent coronavirus from spreading.
 It’s important not to panic but it’s also very important to be careful.

 The Mayor of Los Angeles Eric Garcetti also emphases on just how important it is for people of LA to strictly follow the rules and regulations in order to prevent the spread of the coronavirus.
 Social distancing is considered crucial at this time.

 Here are the rules and regulations to follow set by the California Governor, which apply in Los Angeles as well as in other cities in the state of California.
-Please visit the official website of the California Governor here to see if any changes have been made.
+Please visit the official website of the California Governor here to see the latest information about the Coronavirus.

-Learn more about Los Angeles’ city rules here
+Visit the page to learn more about Los Angeles’ city rules.

 Is it safe to travel?